-Simon Carey Holt (BTheol., ThM, PhD) is Lecturer in Spirituality at Whitley College (University of Melbourne & Melbourne College of Divinity).
+Simon Carey Holt is the Senior Minister at Collins Street Baptist Church in Melbourne.
 He lives with his family in the city of Melbourne, a place for which he has the deepest affection.
-Previously a pastor and church planter, Simon works actively with faith communities seeking a more authentic connection with their local neighbourhoods.
+Previously a church planter, Simon works actively with faith communities seeking a more authentic connection with their local neighbourhoods.

 Everyone is called to be a good neighbour